eabglobal/juniper/README.rst

 * Ability to include shared dependencies (python modules relative to the function being packaged)
 * Specify docker image to package lamdba functions using different python runtimes
-* Support of pip.conf file to configure additional parameters while installing depenencies
+* Define pip command line arguments using a pip.conf file
 * Packaging of lambda layers

 Contributing